-NAME: CHART #:

-AGE: ALI ERGIES IF ANY:

-Date: Tim ne: Staff Si gnature:

-SUBSTANCE USED/LAST USE D/AMOUNT USED:

-MEDICATIONS AND PURPOSE :

-SOURCE OF REFERRAL & CIR CUMSTANCES:(Why is client see eking help TODAY?)

-Check the following applicable indicators for monitoring (base ed on observation & self report):

-Intoxication: Withdrawal: Medical & Mental Health Concerns:

-□ incoherent □ seizure history □ injuries

-□ slurred speech □ tremulous □ recent head injury

-□ unsteady gait □ drowsy □ heart condition

-□ odour of alcohol □ diarrhea □ blood pressure

-□ "high" □ nausea □ stroke

-□ sleepy □ muscle aches □ diabetes

-□ loud voice □ cramps ☐ TB (has it been reported & being treated)

-□ giddy □ insomnia □ communicable disease (scabies, flu, etc.)

-□ eyes (red, pinned, dilated, etc.) □ hallucinations (auditory, visual) □ hepatitis

-□ other □ decreased appetite □ mental health

-□ agitated □ behavioural (despondent, withdrawn, etc.)

-□ other □ other

-any one section or a total of 4 of or more from all three sections eno longer considered a conce any 3 or more of the above indicators in then 15 minute observation rounds are rn.
+NAME: CHART #: AGE: LLERGIES IF ANY: Date: T ime: Staff Si gnature: SUBSTANCE USED/LAST US ED/AMOUNT USED: MEDICATIONS AND PURPOS SE: SOURCE OF REFERRAL & C IRCUMSTANCES:(Why is client see king help TODAY?)
+Check the following applicat ole indicators for monitoring (base d on observation & self report): Intoxication: Withdrawal: Medical & Mental Health Concerns: □ incoherent □ seizure history □ injuries □ slurred speech □ tremulous □ recent head injury □ unsteady gait □ drowsy □ heart condition □ odour of alcohol □ diarrhea □ blood pressure □ "high" □ nausea □ stroke □ sleepy □ muscle aches □ diabetes □ loud voice □ cramps ☐ TB (has it been reported & being treated) □ giddy □ insomnia □ communicable disease (scabies, flu, etc.) □ eyes (red, pinned, dilated, □ hallucinations (auditory, visual) □ hepatitis etc.) □ decreased appetite □ mental health □ other □ agitated □ behavioural (despondent, withdrawn, etc.) □ other □ other f the nercen has a history of soizures and/or a combination of any 2 or more of the above indicators in any 3 or more of the above indicators in the control of the above indicators in the control of t 4 or more from all three sections t are no longer considered a conce equired until the malcators are no longer considered a conce III.
+COMMENTS: (DATE & TIME) COMMENTO.
+(DATE & TIME /